BenutzerEinsZweiDrei/Open-Learning-Paths/ai-paths.md

 # AI Paths

-the following paths are generated with AI
+the following self learning study paths are generated with AI and offer moocs and youtube videos

-# Workflow
+# Workflow Creation

+- Created Study Paths at https://www.learn-anything.ca/
+- Found moocs and youtube videos for each topic at https://a.picoapps.xyz/least-away

 # Degrees